loathers/ChIT/docs/README.md

   - With this set to false, only quest items without G's will be recommended
   - Default: false
 - chit.gear.lattereminder: Whether to warn when not using latte and a latte unlock is available
+- chit.gear.ccswordcanereminder: Whether to warn when not using candy cane sword cane and an important use is available

   - With this set to true, if you are adventuring in a zone where a latte unlock can be acquired that you have no acquired yet (and you have a latte) all other off-hands will be highlighted in orange, except for important offhands like the UV-resistant compass and the unstable fulminate.
   - Default: true